jhugman/compo/README.md

 Accessing the `plugin` object
 -----------------------------
-Ideally, the `plugin` object should behave within a plugin accessible from the global.
+Ideally, the `plugin` object should behave within a plugin accessible from the global, like the `chrome` object in add-on development.

 However, the current implementation does not use any sandboxing that would make this possible.